-If you receive a studentship from the School or University, or are self-funded, the School provides a small research costs budget that is sufficient to enable you to successfully complete a desk-based PGR degree (see page 22).
+If you receive a studentship from the School or University the School provides a small research costs budget that is sufficient to enable you to successfully complete a deskbased PGR degree (see page 22).
 The Research Costs of laboratory work, specialist software licenses, conference attendance, and dedicated technical support time all need to be covered.
 Research projects requiring large research costs (such as large experimental investigations requiring substantial lab work and technical support time), are not possible unless there is a budget for this work.
 Your supervisor might have arranged for these costs to be covered through a grant or through funding from an industrial partner, but if the funding is not in place, you must plan your project accordingly.
+If you are a self-funded student you will need to source funds to cover these costs yourself.